Improving wellbeing outcomes for Pacific families

 This micro-credential is delivered as a hybrid course with a combination of online and on-campus contact hours.
 Contact hours include face-to-face time, lectures, group work, and one-on-one work with facilitators.
 The course is delivered over 15 weeks comprising of weekly modules where you cover the following:

-Week 2: History of Pacific migrants into Aotearoa New Zealand
+Week 2: (Online) Pacific History and Aotearoa New Zealand

-Week 3: State of Pacific People in NZ – current wellbeing
+Week 3: (Online) Current State of Wellbeing of Pacific People in Aoteaora

-Week 8: Teaching Block 2 - The cultural context that frames our narrative
+Week 7: Teaching Block 2-The cultural context that frames our narrative

-Week 14: Teaching Block 3- The art of storytelling, Whanau Ora Model of Care, Talanoa
+Week 12: Teaching Block 3-Course Wrap-up The art of storytelling, Whanau Ora Model of Care, Talanoa

 Course Benefits

-- Describe and develop an understanding of what Pacific definitions of individual-collective wellbeing are.
+- Understand and describe what Pacific definitions of individual-collective wellbeing are.

 - Explain how the cultural and historical context of Pacific families in New Zealand has shaped Pacific wellbeing outcomes and impacted Aotearoa New Zealand’s overall wellbeing outcomes today.